EasyKnock Reviews

 About EasyKnock

 EasyKnock is a real estate technology company.
-The company offers three programs for homeowners: Sell & Stay, MoveAbility and ReLease.
-These programs allow you to access the value of your house without having to move.
-In some cases, you can even buy your home back or indefinitely renew your lease.
+The company offers two programs for homeowners: Sell & Stay and MoveAbility.
+These programs allow you to convert the value of your house into cash without having to move.
+In some cases, you can even buy your home back or renew your lease.

 Pros